rodrigocarvajal/biodataclub/meetings/september_2019/README.md

 ### Meeting details

-The purpose of this session is to learn the basics of Unix systems, to understand how clients connect to servers (basic networking), how we can use linux commands (and regular expressions) to look for specific data, and more useful stuff…
+The purpose of this session is to learn the basics of Unix systems, to understand how clients connect to servers (basic networking), how we can use linux commands (and regular expressions) to look for specific data, and other useful commands.

 For Windows users, they will need to [download PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/) to be able to connect to a linux server.
 They can either download the MSI (‘Windows Installer’) version, or if they don’t have permission to install software, they can download the [standalone version](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).